br1st/TeleRat/README.md

 Now programm doesn't has a autorun and guard system.

 Usage:
-1. Open a TeleRat.sln
+1. Change token in Config.json (bin/Debug/Config.json) on your bot's token.
-2. Change token in config.cs on your bot's token.
+2. Change Chat_ID in Config.json (bin/Debug/Config.json) on your chat id.
-3. Change Chat_ID on your chat id in config.cs.
+3. Open telerat.sln.
 4. Compile it and use.<br>
 <br>
 Commands:<br>